María LaGuerta: Season six

 LaGuerta and Batista go through a divorce after realizing their divergent desires.
 Following her blackmailing of Matthews with a contact list belonging to a madam, which includes his name, LaGuerta is promoted to the position of captain.
 Matthews assigns Debra as the new lieutenant, a decision that upsets LaGuerta, as she had promised the role to Batista.
+She tries consoling him, but ends up angering Batista for both insulting Debra and for his being a casualty in her rivalry with Matthews.
 Initially uncertain, Debra seeks advice from LaGuerta, who intentionally provides her with unsound guidance in an attempt to undermine her.
 However, Debra gains confidence in her own abilities and becomes self-reliant.
 When evidence of Matthews' involvement with another prostitute emerges, LaGuerta initially instructs Debra to conceal it.
 However, LaGuerta warns Debra that she will face consequences if she deviates from the expected course of action.